ashishchandr70/Lend-a-Dollar/README.md

 - The goal is to minimize bias while ensuring real need

 ---
+## Platform Sustainability (How Lend-a-Dollar Is Funded)

+Lend-a-Dollar is designed so that the platform never profits from borrower distress.
+In early phases, development and pilots are funded through grants.
+Over time, platform operations are sustained through a small, transparent share of yield generated from pooled funds and optional services for lenders — not borrower-facing fees.
+The platform does not monetize defaults, collections, or borrower hardship.

+➡️ See the full sustainability model here: [SUSTAINABILITY_MODEL.md](./SUSTAINABILITY_MODEL.md)

+---
 ## Where Funds Live

 - Funds are held in stablecoins